Accessibility

 DWP provide explanatory videos about benefits in British Sign Language (BSL).

-If you are in receipt of a care service from the Council and have any questions regarding benefit entitlement, please call Social Care Direct on 0345 8 503 503
+If you receive care service from Wakefield Council and have questions about benefits, you can call Social Care Direct on 0345 8 503 503.

 More information can be found here.